coozila/agi-gpt-plugins/src/alpha_plugins/bing_search/README.md

 If the environment variables for the search engine (`SEARCH_ENGINE`) and the Bing API key (`BING_API_KEY`) are set, the search engine will be set to Bing.

 ## Installation:
-1. Download the alpha Bing Search Plugin repository as a ZIP file.
+1. Download the agi-gpt Bing Search Plugin repository as a ZIP file.
-2. Copy the ZIP file into the "plugins" folder of your alpha project.
+2. Copy the ZIP file into the "plugins" folder of your agi-gpt project.

 ### Bing API Key and Bing Search Configuration:
 1. Go to the [Bing Web Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) website.